DzenDyn/zen-cf-ddns/README.md

 `windows_install.bat`

 During the installation, a task will be created in the scheduler, which will run the script when the system starts.

-Remember to edit the configuration file before run the script.
+7. Remember to edit the configuration file before run the script.
+This is a JSON configuration file, so its easy to configure.

 To run the script, double-click zen-cf-ddns-win.pyw and select run using python.
 To stop or apply new conf you must firstly kill pythonw.exe with taskmanager or `taskkill /im pythonw.exe /f`

+---
 The project was based on a library [python-cloudflare](https://github.com/cloudflare/python-cloudflare "python-cloudflare") and uses Cloudflare API.